 When you are arrested on suspicion of driving under the influence of alcohol or drugs, the situation is always very serious.
-Charges of DUI—or OVI (operating a vehicle while under the influence), as it is called in Ohio—can result in severe criminal penalties and a wide range of other possible consequences to your life.
+Charges of DUI—or OVI (operating a vehicle while under the influence), as it is called in Ohio—can result in severe criminal penalties and a wide range of other possible consequences on your life.

 As you might expect, the potential penalties increase substantially for those with any prior OVI convictions on their recent record.
 If you are facing drunk driving charges for the second, third, or fourth time, our experienced DUI defense attorney at Erb Legal LLC is equipped to help you.

-For more details about our first time and repeat DUI defense services, call us at (330) 446-3606 today.
+For more details about our first-time and repeat DUI defense services, call us at (330) 446-3606 today.

 The consequences of a first-time DUI conviction will depend on the circumstances of your case.
 One of the most important factors is your level of intoxication at the time of your arrest.
-Ohio law divides first-time OVI offense into categories based on the results of the driver’s blood-alcohol content (BAC) test.
+Ohio law divides first-time OVI offenses into categories based on the results of the driver’s blood-alcohol content (BAC) test.

 As a first-time offender with a BAC between 0.08 and 0.17, you could face the following penalties:

-If your BAC test results were 0.17 or above or you refused a BAC test with a previous refusal in the last 20 years, all of the same penalties apply as for the lower tier offense with a few exceptions.
+If your BAC test results were 0.17 or above or you refused a BAC test with a previous refusal in the last 20 years, all the same penalties apply for the lower tier offense with a few exceptions.
 A high-tier offense carries a minimum of six days in jail or three days in jail and three days in a Driver Intervention Program.
 You will also be required to put special, bright yellow OVI offender license plates on your vehicle.

 Under Ohio law, a person who is convicted of a second OVI offense within ten years of his or her first offense is subject to significantly more severe penalties for the second conviction.
 If you are convicted a second time, you will be required to serve a minimum of ten days in jail.
 The minimum increases to 20 days if your blood-alcohol content (BAC) was .17 or above or you refused BAC testing.